The Vault of Horror (film): Production

-In the segment "Bargain in Death", Maitland can be seen reading a copy of the novelisation of the earlier Amicus film Tales from the Crypt (1972).
-The same installment features Geoffrey Davies and Robin Nedwell, who both appeared in the British TV show Doctor in the House.
-"Midnight Mess" features a brother and sister as characters.
-They are played by real-life brother and sister Anna Massey and Daniel Massey, whose father was actor Raymond Massey.

-Filming

 The film was shot on location and at Twickenham Studios.
 The tower featured in the opening scenes is the Millbank Tower in London.

+In "Bargain in Death", Maitland (Michael Craig) can be seen reading a copy of the novelisation of the earlier Amicus film Tales from the Crypt (1972).
+The same installment features Geoffrey Davies and Robin Nedwell, who both appeared in the British TV series Doctor in the House.
+The Tales from the Crypt story was inspired by the Ambrose Bierce short story "One Summer Night".
+"Midnight Mess" features a brother and sister, Harold and Donna Rogers, as characters.
+They are played by real-life brother and sister Anna Massey and Daniel Massey, whose parents were actors Adrianne Allen and Raymond Massey.

 Release

-Reception
+Critical reception

+Reception at the time of release was largely negative.
 Roger Greenspun of The New York Times was dismissive, writing that of the several distinguished actors who appeared in the film, "none is ever quite so bad as the material warrants."
 Variety wrote, "Quality for the material is uneven, ranging from camp comedy to the belabored grotesque ...
 Performances, given the limited nature of the script, are above par for this sort of exercise."
 Kevin Thomas of the Los Angeles Times called the film "a very tepid, static affair despite the presence of many luminaries of the English stage and screen."
 Tom Milne of The Monthly Film Bulletin wrote that the film was "even less satisfactory" than Tales from the Crypt, "mainly because the Freddie Francis atmospherics have been replaced by pedantically flat direction by Roy Ward Baker in which each story plods squarely through yards of exposition before erupting in all too brief explosions of Grand Guignol."

-Halliwell's Film Guide described the film as "plainly but well staged."
+Later responses have been more positive: Halliwell's Film Guide described the film as "plainly but well staged."
 Jeremy Aspinall of Radio Times gave the film three stars out of five, describing it as a "suitably ghoulish companion piece to the excellent Tales from the Crypt", "fiendishly fun", with "a touch of class in the cast", concluding "if you like your fright fables darkly droll, then this should certainly do the trick."
+It supplies the title of a 2004 survey of the films of the era, A Vault of Horror: A Book of 80 Great British Horror Movies from 1956-1974.